To send your anniversary wishes click here

 2. Adoption of Agenda All items on the Consent Agenda are approved at the adoption of the agenda.

-H. Consent Agenda
+G. Consent Agenda

 1. Approve Minutes from August 16, 2018 Business Meeting

 H. Correspondence to and from the Board

-J. Financial Report
+I. Financial Report

 1. Financial Report